-THE BOARD OF DIRECTORS RECOMMENDS THAT THE SHAREHOLDERS VOTE "FOR" THE APPROVAL OF THE OMEROS CORPORATION 2017 OMNIBUS INCENTIVE COMPENSATION PLAN.
+THE BOARD OF DIRECTORS RECOMMENDS THAT THE SHAREHOLDERS VOTE FOR APPROVAL OF THE AMENDMENT AND RESTATEMENT OF THE OMEROS CORPORATION 2017 OMNIBUS INCENTIVE COMPENSATION PLAN.

-PROPOSAL 5 - RATIFICATION OF OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL 3 - RATIFICATION OF THE APPOINTMENT OF OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

 The audit committee of our board of directors has appointed Ernst & Young LLP as our independent registered public accounting firm for the current year and the board of directors is asking our shareholders to ratify that appointment.
 Although current laws, rules and regulations, as well as the charter of the audit committee, require our independent registered public accounting firm to be engaged, retained and supervised by the audit committee, the board considers the selection of the independent registered public accounting firm to be an important matter of shareholder concern and is submitting the selection of Ernst & Young for ratification by shareholders as a matter of good corporate practice.
 If the shareholders do not ratify the selection of Ernst & Young as our independent registered public accounting firm, the audit committee will consider this vote in determining whether or not to continue the engagement of Ernst & Young.
-If the shareholders do ratify the selection of Ernst & Young as our independent registered public accounting the year if it determines that such a change would be in our best interests.
-Representatives of Ernst & Young are expected to be present at the 2017 Annual Meeting, will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.
+If the shareholders do ratify the selection of Ernst & Young as our independent registered public accounting firm, the audit committee may nonetheless select a different auditing firm at any time during the year if it determines that such a change would be in our best interests.
+Representatives of Ernst & Young are expected to be present at the 2019 Annual Meeting, will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.